-(in thousands, except ratios) Yew Zealand Earthquake ear ended December 31, 201 Chilean Earthquake 0Total Net claims and claim expenses incurred \$ (130,085) \$ (129,770) \$ (259,855) Net reinstatement premiums earned 2,532 25,508 28,040 Lost profit commissions (9,730) (5,372) (15,102) Net impact on Reinsurance segment underwriting result \$ (137,283) \$ (109,634) \$ (246,917) Percentage point impact on Reinsurance segment combined ratio 16.6 15.4 32.6
+Year ended December 31, 20: 10 (in thousands, except ratios) New Zealand Earthquake Chilean Earthquake Total Net claims and claim expenses incurred \$ (130,085) \$ (129,770) \$ (259,855) Net reinstatement premiums earned 2,532 25,508 28,040 Lost profit commissions (9,730) (5,372) (15,102) Net impact on Reinsurance segment underwriting result \$ (137,283) \$ (109,634) \$ (246,917) Percentage point impact on Reinsurance segment combined ratio 16.6 15.4 32.6

 Our underwriting results over the last three years have been, and may well continue to be, impacted by prior year reserve development.
-Our prior year reserves experienced \$286.0 million, \$249.5 million and \$188.1 million for het favorable development in 2010, 2009 and 2008, respectively.
+Our prior year reserves experienced \$286.0 million, \$249.5 million and \$188.1 million of net favorable development in 2010, 2009 and 2008, respectively.
 The favorable development on prior year reserves in 2010 included \$157.5 million related to our catastrophe reinsurance unit.
-The favorable development within the catastrophe reinsurance unit was due to reductions of \$33.6 million to the estimated ultimate losses of mature, large, mainly international catastrophe events, combined with reductions in net ultimate losses associated with the 2005 Buncefield Oil Depot loss of \$27.4 million, the 2005 hurricanes of \$25.5 million, the 2008 hurricanes of \$10.9 million, European windstorm Klaus of \$8.0 million and the 2004 hurricanes of \$8.1 million, with the remainder due to a reduction in ultimate losses on a large number of relatively small catastrophes.
-The favorable development within the specialty unit includes \$31.4 million associated with actuarial assumption changes made in the first quarter of 2010, principally in the casualty clash and surety lines of business, and partially offset by an increase in reserves within the workers compensation per risk line of business, principally as a result of revised initial expected loss ratios and loss development factors due to actual experience coming in better than expected; \$25.9 million of prior accident years events.
+The favorable development within the catastrophe reinsurance unit was due to reductions of \$33.6 million to the estimated ultimate losses of mature, large, mainly international catastrophe events, combined with reductions in net ultimate losses associated with the 2005 Buncefield Oil Depot loss of \$27.4 million, the 2005 hurricanes of \$25.5 million, the 2008 hurricanes of \$10.9 million, European windstorm Klaus of \$8.0 million and the 2004 hurricanes of \$1.0 million, with the remainder due to a reduction in ultimate losses on a large number of relatively small catastrophes.
+The favorable development within the specialty unit includes \$31.4 million associated with actuarial assumption changes made in the first quarter of 2010, principally in the casualty clash and surety lines of business, and partially offset by an increase in reserves within the workers compensation per risk line of business, principally as a result of revised initial expected loss ratios and loss development factors due to actual experience coming in better than expected; \$25.9 million on prior accident years events.